Temporary Protected Status (TPS) is a temporary immigration benefit and work permit. It is for:

 The Trump Administration is trying to end TPS.
 Advocates are fighting in the courts to keep it.

-As of September 2025, here are the countries and the expiration dates on the TPS list:
+As of December 2025, here are the countries and the expiration dates on the U.S. Government's TPS list:

 - Lebanon (Valid through May 27, 2026)